antdragiotis/Personalize-emails-LangChain-/README.md

   - **confidence**: as the confidence level in the extracted properties, rated on a scale from 1 to 5.
 The confidence level is used to filter the data excluding records with low confidence
 The process saves the results as *intermediate_data/Amazon_Reviews_Labeled.csv*
 - **Clustering**: The run of the *PersonalizedEmails_CLUSTERING.py* excludes records with customers' feddback discrepancies (i.e. when Score given by a customer is quite different from the *sentiment* of *satisfaction* level).
 The *kMeans* model is used to cluster the data and the results are saved in *intermediate_data/Amazon_Reviews_Clustered.csv*.
 The Jupyter file *PersonalizedEmails_CLUSTERING.ipynb* is also available as it contains useful visualization outputs.
-- **Text Generation**: The run of the *PersonalizedEmails_Text_Generation.py*  gets the results of the Clustering process and maps the numerical values of each Cluster (actually the mean values) to categorial values.
-These categorial values are used to formulate a prompt per Cluster and ask a LLM to generate email context.
-The results are saved in *results/AmazonReviews_WithEmais.csv*
+- **Text Generation**: The execution of the *PersonalizedEmails_Text_Generation.py* script processes the output from the clustering analysis by mapping the numerical values of each cluster, specifically the mean values, to corresponding categorical values.
+These categorical values are then utilized to create a prompt for each cluster, which is subsequently used to generate email content using a Large Language Model (LLM).
+The generated email content is then saved in the file *results/AmazonReviews_WithEmails.csv*.

 - ### How to run the app:
 - https://github.com/antdragiotis/Personalize-emails-LangChain-